bloomsburyai/cape-frontend/deployment/api_documentation/includes/_userAuthentication.md

 ## Google authentication

+To enable this authentication, you need to configure the backend accordingly and add a button to the frontend pointing to the necessary callback.
 Google authentication provides a cookie session Id after the user correctly logs in with a Google account.
 The user will be redirected to a supplied URL after authentication.